-The Chip View allows you to create regions, edit regions, and make logic assignments to regions.
-It is a floorplanning tool used to improve the timing performance and routability of your design by providing maximum control over your design object placement.
+The Chip Planner is a Graphical Interface Tool that allows you to create regions, edit regions and make logic assignments to these regions.
+It is a floorplanning tool used to improve the timing performance and routability of your design by providing maximum control over your design placement.